master-q/masterq-docs/presentations/20111126_debian-loves-haskell/20111126_debian-loves-haskell.md

 ![inline](pit_cgi.png)

-# Find sponsor to upload it
+# Find a sponsor to upload it

 ![background](sponsor.png)